machaniG/machaniG.github.io/_posts/2025-01-26-sentiment_recommendation.md

 ```
 ![alt text](/img/cm_cr_sentiment.png "confusion matrix")

+The sentiment classification model achieved:
-Overall Accuracy: 99% on a test set of ~186,000 samples
+- Overall Accuracy: 99% on a test set of ~186,000 samples
+- F1-Score: 0.99 for Positive and Neutral classes; 0.90 for Negative.

-Confusion Matrix showed excellent class separation, especially for Neutral and Positive classes.
+- Confusion Matrix showed excellent class separation, especially for Neutral and Positive classes.

 This high performance enabled the reliable transformation of textual reviews into quantitative sentiment signals for use in recommendations.